 Hi Stan.
 Thanks for visiting and writing in.

-“The pressure is backing up to the head” is expected, as the back pressure increases as the pressure in the tank builds.
-The compressor is built to accommodate that.
+You say that “the pressure is backing up to the head”.
+That is to be expected, as back pressure and the load on the motor increases as the pressure in the tank builds.
+Normally an air compressor is built to accommodate that.

 If you could add a photo or two of your compressor is would help us all.